How to remove a device from Circle management

-Whether it's due to friends or family visiting, old devices being sold or given away, or some other reason, there may come a time when your device list in your Circle app has one or more entries in it that you would like to remove.
+Whether it's due to friends or family visiting, old devices being sold or given away, or some other reason, there may come a time when the device list in your Circle app has one or more entries in it that you would like to remove.
 To do this:

-Remove "mystery" devices
+Removing "mystery" or intrusive devices

 If you are a Circle Home Plus user, you may find an entry in your device list that you don't recognize and cannot account for among the devices in your home.
 This is likely due to that device having access to your Wi-Fi network.
 We strongly recommend removing unknown devices from your Wi-Fi to maintain your security and privacy.

-Devices that have your home Wi-Fi network information will often connect to your Wi-Fi automatically when they come within range unless the device's settings prevent this from happening.
+What to do if an unwanted device keeps being discovered by CircleDevices that have your home Wi-Fi network information will often connect to your Wi-Fi automatically when they come within range unless the device's settings prevent this from happening.
 To remove these devices from your network:

 - Remove the device again.
 Use the steps outlined above to remove the device again.

 - Remove your Wi-Fi information from that device.
 If possible, take the unwanted device and have it forget your Wi-Fi credentials so that it cannot auto-connect any longer.

 - Change your Wi-Fi information.
 This is the most dramatic step you can take.
 If you are still seeing devices joining your network without your permission and they continue to rejoin after being removed, it may be necessary to change your Wi-Fi information.
 Use the documentation for your router to work through steps needed in order to do this.
 After your security settings are changed, you can decide who can join the network and have better clarity around who is using your Internet access.

 NOTE: If you've paired to Wi-Fi as backup or are currently using Circle Home Plus over Wi-Fi, you will need to re-pair Circle Home Plus.